Florence Robinson Cottage: Construction and history

 The home was constructed between 1939 and 1941 during the administration of Peter Clarence Washington, Jarvis' second president.
 It is one of two pre-World War II buildings on the campus.

 Florence Robinson Cottage was construed by students and alumni at Jarvis.
 It initially served as the residence of the President during Washington's presidency, but in 1949 became the guest house.

 The cottage was later renamed for Florence Robinson, who was a former Jarvis instructor who donated $10,000 for the home's restoration in 1976.

+In 2001, Jarvis received a grant from the National Park Service's Historic Preservation Fund to renovate the cottage.